Thailand Travel Guide

 - A shared room starts from 350 THB (11 USD) per night

 - It starts around 700 THB (21 USD) per night.

 Skytrain (BTS) in Bangkok

 One way ticket will be 20-60 Baht.
-Also, a whole day ticket is available costing 120 Baht.
+Also, a whole day ticket is available, costing 120 Baht.
 Monthly tickets are great for long time travelers costing 300-1,000 Baht, depending on the number of stops.
-The best way to pay the price of using BTS is using BTS Smart Card or Rabbit Card.
+The best way to pay the BTS service price is by using BTS Smart Card or Rabbit Card.